![]() |

 design patent application on your behalf, please forward an

-advance, non-refundable payment in the amount of $700.
+advance, non-refundable payment in the amount of $800 plus the drawing fee.
 The

 balance due must be received prior to forwarding your application